 - Decimal - Add a decimal number to your Job's information.
 When this type of field is chosen, a checkbox will appear to update this to a Currency amount.
-The maximum number of fields you can have with this type across all custom fields is 20.
+The maximum number of fields you can have with this and the Number type across all custom fields is 20.

 - Number - Add a whole number to your Job's information.
-The maximum number of fields you can have with this type across all custom fields is 20.
+The maximum number of fields you can have with this and the Decimal type across all custom fields is 20.

 - Text - Add a string of text containing symbols, numbers, and letters.
-The maximum number of fields you can have with this type across all custom fields is 35.
+The maximum number of fields you can have with this and the Options List type across all custom fields is 35.

 - Boolean - Add a checkbox to your Job's information.
 A marked checkbox is true, an unmarked checkbox is false.
 The maximum number of fields you can have with this type across all custom fields is 20.

 - Options List - Add a drop-down list with up to 50 options to your Job's information.
-The maximum number of fields you can have with this type across all custom fields is 35.
+The maximum number of fields you can have with this and the Text type across all custom fields is 35.